coostdocs/codoc/content/en/co/fastring.md

 ### fastring::find_first_of

 ```cpp
 size_t find_first_of(const char* s) const;
 size_t find_first_of(const char* s, size_t pos) const;
 ```

-**Find the first occurrence of a character in the specified character set**
+- Find the first occurrence of a character in the specified character set.
 - The first version is searched from position 0.
 - The second version is searched from position pos.
 - This method is implemented based on `strcspn()` and is not suitable for fastring that contains '\0'.
-- This method searches from the beginning, and when it encounters any character in s, it returns the position of the character, otherwise it returns fastring::npos.
+- This method searches from the beginning, and when it encounters any character in s, it returns the position of the character, otherwise it returns `fastring::npos`.

 - Example

 ```cpp
 fastring s("hello");